 Chemistry is an experimental science that combines academic study with the acquisition of practical and investigational skills.
 It is called the central science, as chemical principles underpin both the physical environment in which we live and all biological systems.

-The course aims to encourage pupils that learning is enjoyable, and enhance a candidate’s enthusiasm for chemistry.
-The AQA Specification has been tailored to follow on from Additional Science at GCSE, and to develop a candidate’s knowledge and understanding in order to provide a pathway to further study.
-To promote this practice, the course is built on the concepts of How Science Works that were introduced at GCSE.
+The course aims to encourage pupils to recognise that learning is enjoyable and enhance a candidate’s enthusiasm for chemistry.
+The AQA Specification has been tailored to follow on from the chemistry studied at GCSE; the study of separate sciences at GCSE is not essential though candidates with this qualification will have some advantages at first.

+The course aims to develop a candidate’s knowledge and understanding in order to provide a pathway to further study.
+To promote this practice, the course is built on the concepts of How Science Works that are introduced at GCSE.
 This ensures relevance to contemporary issues whilst stretching and challenging students.

 The Diploma Programme chemistry course includes the essential principles of the subject but also, through selection of options, allows some flexibility to tailor the course to meet the needs of the pupils.
 The course is available at both standard level (SL) and higher level (HL), and therefore accommodates pupils who wish to study Science in higher education and those who do not.